michaelorella/lignin-kmc/README.md

 # Use

-The following sections contain information on how to use lignin-KMC. lignin-KMC was developed and tested in a Windows 10 environment, but should function anywhere that Python is installed.
+The following sections contain information on how to use lignin-KMC.

 ## Framework
-This project runs on Python 3.6 with the following packages installed:
+This project runs on Python ≥3.6 with the following packages installed:
-- SciPy 1.1.0
+- SciPy
-- NumPy 1.15.1
+- NumPy
-- MatPlotLib 2.2.2
+- MatPlotLib
-- JobLib 0.12.2
+- JobLib
-- rdKit 2018.03.4.0
+- rdKit
+- common-wrangler

 ## Installation
 For users with no Python experience, a helpful guide to installing Python via miniconda or anaconda can be found [here](https://conda.io/docs/user-guide/install/index.html).
 Once Python has been installed, you will need to use [conda commands](https://conda.io/docs/user-guide/tasks/manage-environments.html) to install the dependencies listed above.
 [RDKit](https://www.rdkit.org/docs/Install.html) must be installed from the `rdkit` channel (using the -c flag).
+[common-wrangler](https://pypi.org/project/common-wrangler/) can be installed using pip (`pip install common-wrangler`).

+### Basic Use

+### Developer Use

-Navigate to the directory where you would like the local copy of the source code to exist, and then clone the entire repository using:
+Navigate to the directory where you would like the local copy of the source code to exist, and then clone the repository using:
 ```
 git clone https://github.com/michaelorella/lignin-kmc